doja117/doja117/README.md

 - 👋 Hi, I’m @doja117 , (Gaming(Single Player Nes to modern) >>> Mathematics >>> Coding >>>Phyiscal Activity >>> Philosphy {GettingGud*=1.1})
 - 👀 I’m interested in all sorts of things , too stupid(less hours put into) to finalize a field , Anything >>> Ubuntu
 - 🌱 I’m currently learning Backend Development
 - 💞️ I’m looking to collaborate on ...
-Still Learning so open for anything interesting
+Still Learning so open for anything interesting , no ping for marketting jobs .
 - 📫 How to reach me
 -     ->> 1899doja@gmail.com
 -     ->> https://twitter.com/1899doja
 -     ->> GitHUB->This.